Blacksun420/BCU-java-PC/README.md

 ### Mechanics
 - Money Steal ability for enemies (Used by giving the enemy "2x money" proc)
 - Strong Against/Massive Damage/Resist and their insane counterparts now usable for enemies
-- Settable Traits for attacks to target entities independently from the attacker's traits
+- Settable Traits for attacks to target entities independently from the attacker's traits (This replaces Consider/Ignore traits toggle, doing it's purpose with more flexibility)
-- Custom Soul Animations
-- Minimum Respawn Time for units
+- Minimum Respawn Time for units on stages
 - AI Ability
-- Weakening/Strengthening Aura
+- Weakening/Strengthening Aura that affects all enemies/units in a given range
 - Descriptions, Icons, and Banners for packs
 - ***Multiple Attack Animations for one entity***
 - ***Units can have more than one of each specific conditional attack (Revenge, Resurrection, etc (Excluding Counter))***
 - Everywhere Door Parameter on stages that lets enemies spawn in any given point of the battlefield (Set by percentage)
 - Remote Shield that reduces damage taken from attacks if the attacker is standing at a specific range from the attacked Entity
 - RandomUnit
-- Summon more than one entity in an attack
+- Summon can now summon more than one entity in an attack, and prices from the summoner can be passed to summoned entities
-- Surge Blocker
+- Surge Blocker/Mitigator
-- ***Wave Mitigator (Which is just a merging Wave Immunity and Wave Block into a single proc, with the proc blocker params)***
+- ***Wave Mitigator (Which is just merging Wave Immunity and Wave Block into a single proc, with the proc blocker params)***
 - Restrictions can now only restrict a specific form rather than all forms
-- NAND/NOR operations in find pages
 - Custom SFX for attacks
 - Entry animations
 - ***Custom Background Effects***